Catherine22/ClassLoader/README.md

 }
 ```

-Step3, if still not found, then invoke findClass in order to find the class.
+Step3, if still not found, then invoke findClass to find the class.

 ```java
 findClass(name);
 ```

-The above code snippet presents that once a class has been loaded, it'll never be load again.
+The preceding code snippet presents that once a class has been loaded, it'll never be load again.

 ## Exercise

-Let's play with some scenarios of class loaders.
+Play with some scenarios of class loaders.

 ```java
  @Override